unicode-org/cldr/docs/ldml/tr35-dates.md

 Friday: 19:00 – 26:00

 Time formats use the specific non-location format (z or zzzz) for the time zone name.
 This is the format that should be used when formatting a specific time for presentation.
 When formatting a time referring to a recurring time (such as a meeting in a calendar), applications should substitute the generic non-location format (v or vvvv) for the time zone in the time format pattern.
-See _[Using Time Zone Names](#Using_Time_Zone_Names)._ for a complete description of available time zone formats and their uses.
+See _[Using Time Zone Names](#Using_Time_Zone_Names)_ for a complete description of available time zone formats and their uses.

 ### 2.6 <a name="dateTimeFormats" href="#dateTimeFormats">Element dateTimeFormats</a>